SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-creating-document.md

   ${user}
 ---
 comment: |
-  datatype: area lets you collect more than one line of text at once
+  input type: area lets you collect more than one line of text at once
 question: |
   Add a custom paragraph
 fields:
   - no label: custom_paragraph
-    datatype: area
+    input type: area
 ---
 event: download_screen
 question: |